instantX-research/InstantStyle/README.md

 ## Disclaimer
 Our released codes and checkpoints are for non-commercial research purposes only.
 Users are granted the freedom to create images using this tool, but they are obligated to comply with local laws and utilize it responsibly.
 The developers will not assume any responsibility for potential misuse by users.

+## Acknowledgements
+InstantStyle is developed by the InstantX team and is highly built on [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter), which has been unfairly compared by many other works.
+We at InstantStyle make IP-Adapter great again.
+Additionally, we acknowledge [Hu Ye](https://github.com/xiaohu2015) for his valuable discussion.

 ## Star History
 [![Star History Chart](https://api.star-history.com/svg?repos=InstantStyle/InstantStyle&type=Date)](https://star-history.com/#InstantStyle/InstantStyle&Date)